All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Keep a close eye on your plants, especially around young growth, and act as soon as you notice a problem.
 Common indoor pests include scale insects, mealy bugs, and aphids.

-Apart from pesticides, you can try organic solutions such as Neem oil or essential oils and preparations of chilli or garlic.
+Apart from pesticides, you can try organic solutions such as Neem oil or essential oils and preparations of chilli or garlic to keep these pesky insects at bay.

 Mother-in-law’s tongue (Sansevieria trifasciata)